alfey504/http-server-golang/README.md

 ```

 ### 5. Sending html from a html file
-to parse and send an html file you can use RenderHtml function in the request struct
+to parse and send an html file you can use RenderHtml function in the request struct.
-you also have to provide the data as map[string]string which will then be mapped on the template
+you also have to provide the data as map[string]string which will then be mapped on to the template.
-in the template wrap the key of the provided data wit {{ key }} for it to be replaced by its value
+In the template wrap the key of the provided data wit {{ key }} for it to be replaced by its value.

 ```go

 func main(){
     myServer := server.CreateServer()

     myServer.AddRoute("/name/hello", func(req *request.Request) {
         data := map[string]string{
             "testData":           "Konnichiwa",